Meanjin: Melbourne

 It moved to Melbourne in 1945 at the invitation of the University of Melbourne.
 Artist and patron Lina Bryans opened the doors of her Darebin Bridge House to the Meanjin group: then Vance and Nettie Palmer, Rosa and Dolia Ribush, Jean Campbell, Laurie Thomas, and Alan McCulloch.
 There they joined the moderates in the Contemporary Art Society (Norman Macgeorge, Clive Stephen, Isobel Tweddle and Rupert Bunny, Sybil Craig, Guelda Pyke, Elma Roach, Ola Cohn and Madge Freeman, and George Bell).
 Bryans created a free circle and was able to give the liberal, conservative modernist position in Melbourne a more vital character and a freer base than it would otherwise have had.

 The magazine was renamed Meanjin in 1947, then to Meanjin Quarterly in 1961, and became Meanjin again in 1976.

 In 1971, the magazine was selling approximately 2,000 copies of each issue.
 This had dropped to 1,800 in 2000, and to 1,400 copies in 2001, but rose again to 2,000 by 2007 according to editor Ian Britain, while a separate estimate suggested the true number was closer to 800.
-Between 2004-2008, Meanjin claimed to circulate approximately 2,000 copies of each issue through subscriptions and book store sales, including subscriptions held by 500 libraries in Australia and an additional 300 libraries overseas.
+Between 2004 and 2008, Meanjin claimed to circulate approximately 2,000 copies of each issue through subscriptions and book store sales, including subscriptions held by 500 libraries in Australia and an additional 300 libraries overseas.

-Since 2008 Meanjin has been published as an editorially independent imprint of Melbourne University Publishing.
+Since 2008 Meanjin has been published as an editorially independent imprint of Melbourne University Publishing (MUP).

+Planned cessation

+In September 2025, Melbourne University Publishing announced a controversial decision to cease publication of Meanjin at the end of 2025, but to retain its website and an online archive.
+Editor Esther Anatolitis and production editor Eli McLean were made redundant.
+The then chair of MUP, Warren Bebbington, claimed the decision to close was made on "purely financial grounds".
+This was received with scepticism in light of the journal's recent $100,000 grant from Creative Australia.
+Bebbington denied the claim that the journal was closed because of an article by Max Kaiser in 2024 in which he characterised antisemitism not as "eternal hatred" but as a phenomenon of racism in the context of Australia's foundational white supremacy ideology.

+Return to Brisbane

+In February 2026, the Queensland University of Technology (QUT) announced that it had acquired Meanjin with the intention to restart publication.
+The ownership agreement committed to maintaining editorial independence through an independent editorial board.